mah0001/metadata-editor-docs-v2/translators.md

 No UI is provided for creating this folder; it must be done manually.

-Once the folder is created, it will appear in the *Translations* section of the UI.
+Once the folder is created, it will appear in the *Translate* section of the UI.

 ![image](img/ME_UG_v1-0-0_translation_list_languages_with_spanish.png)